Aftermath of the George Floyd protests in Minneapolis–Saint Paul: Police assault of Jaleel Stallings

 Initial police statements about the incident and the police body camera footage shown at trial had contrasting details about what actually happened, and the body camera footage helped exonerate Stallings.
 After the conclusion of the attempted murder trial, Stallings filed a police misconduct civil lawsuit that the City of Minneapolis settled for $1.5 million in 2022.
 A fiend of Stalling was also repeatedly Tased during the incident and later settled a $645,000 lawsuit with the City of Minneapolis.

 Hennepin County Attorney Michael O. Freeman, the official who filed the criminal charges against Stalling and unsuccessfully prosecuted him, later said that police officers misled him about the May 30, 2020, incident, though Freeman's office had access to the same body camera footage that showed excessive use of force.
 Freeman referred the officer misconduct investigation to the Attorney General of Minnesota for further action.
-In late 2022, former Minneapolis police offer Justin Stetson was charged by a field office of the Attorney General of Minnesota with third-degree assault related to the May 31, 2020, incident for allegedly hitting and kicking Stallings in the head and face several times after he was unarmed, had surrendered, and was laying on the ground, and for striking Stallings again after he was restrained by handcuffs.
+In late 2022, former Minneapolis police officer Justin Stetson was charged by a field office of the Attorney General of Minnesota with third-degree assault related to the May 31, 2020, incident for allegedly hitting and kicking Stallings in the head and face several times after he was unarmed, had surrendered, and was lying on the ground, and for striking Stallings again after he was restrained by handcuffs.
+On May 8, 2023, prosecutors offered Stetson a plea deal allowing him to plead guilty to a misdemeanor and avoid jail time, which Stallings objected to.
+Nonetheless, a judge accepted the plea agreement at a court hearing on May 10, 2023.
+Stenson pleaded guilty to third-degree assault and one count of misconduct as a public officer, with the condition he never work as a police officer in Minnesota again.
+Stenson had already taken a disability retirement in August 2022 and the plea did not affect his state pension.
+He was sentenced in late 2023 to 15 days in a county workhouse and two years of probation.
+In light of the plea deal, the U.S. Attorney's office declined to pursue federal civil rights charges.
+Stenson was ultimately fired from the police force for misconduct.

-The incident was under investigation by the FBI as of late 2022.